jhdcruz/ProCESO/README.md

 and centralizes administrative tasks to enhance the efficiency and impact of the institution’s community extension services in fostering sustainable community relationships.

-- **Develop a feature that simplifies planning and participating in community outreach activities**, such as faculty delegations and student participants’ newsletters, increasing engagement and participation;
+1. **To develop a system feature that facilitates the planning and coordination of community outreach activities**, such as managing faculty delegation, event sorting and filtering, uploading of after-activity report, and student participation;
-- **To implement automated processes for generating, distributing, and validating e-certificates** of participants, thereby reducing manual workload and improving operational efficiency; and
+2. **To implement automated processes for generating, distributing, and validating e-certificates** of participants, thereby reducing manual workload and improving operational efficiency;
-- **To integrate AI** for analyzing and evaluating feedback, such as sentiment analysis, to effectively collect feedback and support data-driven decision-making through AI-assisted summary and insights.
+3. **To integrate AI models for analyzing and evaluating feedback**, such as sentiment analysis, alternative textual analytics and analytics dashboard to effectively collect feedback and support data-driven decision-making through AI-assisted summary and insights.

-## Features

-- Outreach Activities Mgmt.
-  - Faculty Delegation
-  - Event Timeline/Backtracking
-- Automated E-Certificates (Generation, Distribution, Valdation)
-- Feedback Analysis
-  - Sentiment Analysis
-  - AI-assisted Summary & Insights

 ## Tech Stack